 A renal biopsy is a test to help decide what is wrong with your child's kidney.
 It involves taking a tiny sample of your child's kidney.

-Key points to remember about renal biopsy
+Key points about renal biopsy

 - a renal biopsy involves taking a tiny sample of your child's kidney